hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/validator_registry_transaction_family.rst

 State
 =====
-This section describes in detail how validator information, including identification and signup data, is stored and addressed using the validator registry transaction family.
+This section describes in detail how validator information, including identification and signup data, is stored and addressed using the PoET Validator Registry transaction family.

 The following protocol buffers definition defines the validator info: